UTexas

 Graduate Courses

 LAL 385K.
-Intensive Graduate Language Instruction I.
+Topics in Intensive Graduate Language Instruction I.

 Intensive cultural and literacy-focused training in an indigenous language at the beginning level in preparation for research.
 Six lecture hours a week for one semester.
 May be repeated for credit when the topics vary.
 Prerequisite: Graduate standing and consent of graduate adviser.

 LAL 385L.
-Intensive Graduate Language Instruction II.
+Topics in Intensive Graduate Language Instruction II.

 Intensive cultural and literacy-focused training in an indigenous language at the intermediate level in preparation for research.
 Six lecture hours a week for one semester.
 May be repeated for credit when the topics vary.
 Prerequisite: Indigenous Languages of Latin America 385K and consent of graduate adviser.

 LAL 385M.
-Intensive Graduate Language Instruction III.
+Topics in Intensive Graduate Language Instruction III.

 Intensive cultural and literacy-focused training in an indigenous language at the intermediate/advanced level in preparation for research.
 Three lecture hours a week for one semester.
 May be repeated for credit when the topics vary.
 Prerequisite: Indigenous Languages of Latin America 385L and consent of graduate adviser.